crguezl/sample_app/README.md

   >> f.
   Display all 152 possibilities? (y or n)

-Finally, when you're ready to resume execution, you can enter "cont".
+Finally, when you're ready to resume execution, you can enter `cont`.

 # Console